floragunncom/search-guard-docs/overview.md

 ## Configuration settings: The Search Guard index

 All configuration settings for Search Guard, such as users, roles and permissions, are stored as documents in a special Search Guard index.
-This index is specially secured so that only an admin user with a special SSL certificate may write or read this index.
-You can define one or more of these certificates, which we'll call **admin certificates**.
+This index is secured so that only an admin user with a special SSL certificate may write or read this index.
+You define one or more of these certificates, called **admin certificates**.

 Keeping the configuration settings in an Elasticsearch index enables hot config reloading.
-This means that you can **change any of the user-, role- and permission settings at runtime , without restarting your nodes**.
-Configuration changes will **take effect nearly immediately**.
+This means that you can **change any of the user, role and permission settings at runtime, without restarting your nodes**.
+Configuration changes will **take affect immediately**.
 You can load and **change the settings from any machine** which has access to your Elasticsearch cluster.

 **This also means that you do not need to keep any configuration files on the nodes themselves.** No more dealing with configuration files on different servers!

 The configuration consists of the following files.
-These are shipped with Search Guard, and you can use them as templates for your own configuration settings:
+These are shipped with Search Guard as templates.

-* sg\_config.yml
- * Configure authenticators and authorisation backends
+* sg\_config.yml—configure authenticators and authorisation backends.
-* sg\_roles.yml
- * define the roles and the associated permissions
+* sg\_roles.yml—define roles and the associated permissions.
-* sg\_roles\_mapping.yml
- * map backend roles, hosts and users to roles
+* sg\_roles\_mapping.yml—map backend roles, hosts and users to roles.
-* sg\_internal\_users.yml
- * user and hashed passwords (hash with hasher.sh), used for the internal user database
+* sg\_internal\_users.yml—stores user and hashed passwords (hash with hasher.sh) is using the internal user database.
-* sg\_action\_groups.yml
+* sg\_action\_groups.yml—group permissions.
- * group permissions together

 Configuration settings are applied by pushing the content of one or more configuration files to the Search Guard secured cluster.
-To do so, use the `sgadmin` tool that ships with Search Guard.
+To do so, use the `sgadmin` tool.
 For details, refer to the chapter [sgadmin](sgadmin.md).
-Please pay also attention to the shard and replica settings, since you want to make sure that the Search Guard index is available on all nodes.
+Please pay also attention to the shared and replica settings, since you want to make sure that the Search Guard index is available on all nodes.